severo/observable-to-standalone/3_bundle_js_and_deploy/README.md

 - open the now.sh URL in a browser (for example: https://step6-mzjz1zuzg.now.sh)

-Note: the resulting code can be found in [./step6](./step6/) directory.
+The resulting code can be found in [joyplot/step6](./joyplot/step6/) directory.